chatzikon/DNN-COMPRESSION/README.md

 This repo includes the training and evaluation scripts of the paper : **Neural Network Compression Using Higher-Order Statistics and Auxiliary Reconstruction Losses** (to appear in CVPR workshop: Joint Workshop on Efficient Deep Learning in Computer Vision).

 # Installation

-..*.The code has been testing with the following setup:
+The code has been testing with the following setup:

-1. Pytorch 1.3
+..* Pytorch 1.3
-2. Python 3.5
+..* Python 3.5
-3. CUDA 10.2
+..* CUDA 10.2

 # Model Architecture